Giorgio-DiLiberi/ReinforcementLearning/Stable_Baselines2_Frame/QuadEnvTest_6DOF_NoisyBuild/README.txt

 The Maximum RPM for the motor + prop are given for each diameter configuration as safety values; this value is used to evaluate the trim throttle to map actions into commands. this factor have to be taken into account in case of real policy deployment.

+The value are stored in parameters arrays created in the __init__() method and then the component of the arrays used is changed at every reset. so the files are opened only at the initialization and the are not used anymore since the building parameters are stored in appropriate arrays wit name: <parameter_name>_a